 - (a) Net of unearned income and fees.
-Amounts do not include nonaccrual loans of approximately \$1,157 million - (b) Investment securities available for sale are presented at estimated fair value. - (c) Investment securities held to maturity are presented at amortized cost.
+Amounts do not include nonaccrual loans of \$1.9 billion. - (b) Investment securities available for sale are presented at estimated fair value. - (c) Investment securities held to maturity are presented at amortized cost.

 Effective January 1, 2020 the Company adopted amended accounting guidance for the measurement of credit losses on financial instruments.
 That guidance requires an allowance for credit losses to be deducted from the amortized cost basis of financial assets to present the net carrying value that is expected to be collected over the contractual term of the assets considering relevant information about past events, current conditions, and reasonable and supportable forecasts that affect the collectability of the reported amount.
 Management determines the allowance for credit losses that is required for specific loan categories based on the relative risk characteristics of the loan portfolio.
-Refer to Forms 10-K and 10-Q under the heading "Provision for Credit Losses" section of Management's Discussion and Analysis of Financial Condition and Results of Operations and note 4 of Notes to Financial Statements in Part II, Item 8 of Form 10-K and note 3 of Notes to Financial Statements in Form 10-Q for further discussion of the evaluation of the allowance for credit losses.
+Refer to Forms 10-K under the heading "Provision for Credit Losses" section of Management's Discussion and Analysis of Financial Condition and Results of Operations and note 4 of Notes to Financial Statements in Part II, Item 8 of Form 10-K for further discussion of the evaluation of the allowance for credit losses.
 Table 6 provides information regarding past due and nonaccrual loans by geography and major type of credit exposure.